 After the workshop:

-- The work efficiency and the overall contribution of each individual is transparent.
+- The work efficiency and the overall contribution of each individual is transparent (discussed when agreeing levels).

 - Everyone is under team pressure (instead of pressure from management)